hazelcast/hazelcast-go-client/samples/hello-world/README.md

 servers.
 It's a better idea to list the _host:port_ pairings for two or three of the Hazelcast servers than just one, in case that one is offline.
-But you don't need to list them all, if you get an answer from any of the listed Hazelcast servers, the answer includes the location of the all the other Hazelcast servers in the cluster.
+But you don't need to list them all, if you get an answer from any of the listed Hazelcast servers, the answer includes the location of all the other Hazelcast servers in the cluster.

 #### `two.go`